Bot-detector/bot-detector/README.md

 No, for that you will have to file an appeal with [Jagex](http://jgx.game/Ban).

 ## I've seen some of these cool heatmaps, how can I generate more of them?
 Generating a heatmap is currently only available to our Patrons.
-You could ask one to generate a map for you, but we do encourage that you support us on our Patreon.
+You could ask one to generate a map for you, but we do ask for your consideration in supporting us on our Patreon.
 If you do, you will have access to an exclusive channel on our Discord server where you can execute the heatmap command at any time.
+Our Patrons are what make this all possible!

 ## This FAQ did not answer my questions.
 Come talk to us on our Discord server, look for the **Plugin Issues** and **Plugin Discussion** channels.